Andrea Sussi

 Andrea Sussi (born 23 October 1973) is an Italian professional football coach and former footballer who played as a left back.
-He is the head coach of Serie D club Arezzo.

 Playing career

 Sussi played in Serie A, Serie B, Serie C1, and Serie C2, and represented 15 different clubs, all of which were Italian.
 Throughout his career he was coached by the likes of notable managers, such as Franco Scoglio, Carlo Mazzone and Antonio Conte, and also played with top footballers such as Pep Guardiola, Roberto Baggio, and Luca Toni during the 2001–02 season with Brescia Calcio.